In This Article

 - Receding gums

-- Painful feeling when chewing or tender gums
+- The painful feeling when chewing or tender gums

 - Swollen or red gums